kubernetes/community/sig-cli/CONTRIBUTING.md

 `@kubernetes/sig-cli-feature-requests`.

-If a particular issue has a high impact for you or your business, make sure this is clear on the bug, and reach out to the sig leads directly.
+If a particular issue has a high impact for you or your business, make sure this is clear on the issue, and reach out to the sig leads directly.
 Consider attending the sig meeting to discuss over video conference.

 ### If your PR is stuck